cnbatch/kcptube/docs/mtu_en.md

-# Set MTU Value
+# Setting MTU Value

-If the MTU value needs to be specified, it can be calculated by subtracting the IP header size from the MTU value of the network link where the device is located.
+(Applicable for versions after 20231126)

-For example, the network for IPoE may have an MTU value of 1500, while the network for PPPoE may have an MTU value of 1492.
-The size of the IP header is approximately 40 bytes.
-Thus, KCPTube's MTU value can be calculated as follows:
+KCPTube has two parameters for setting the MTU value, which are `mtu` and `kcp_mtu`.
+You only need to set one of them.
+If both values are set, KCPTube will only use the `kcp_mtu` during runtime.

-- IPoE
+`mtu` represents the actual MTU value of the current network.
+To use it, please measure the MTU value of your network beforehand.
+Once set, KCPTube will automatically calculate the value of `kcp_mtu`.

-    - MTU = 1500 - 40 = 1460
+`kcp_mtu` represents the value of the `mtu` variable within ikcp, which is the size of the data inside UDP packets.

-- PPPoE
+## Forwarding VPN through KCPTube Channels

-    - MTU = 1492 - 40 = 1452
+If you wish to minimize packet fragmentation and ensure that each sent data matches the MTU value precisely, please consider the following overheads and subtract the corresponding values:

-## Transfer VPN data in KCPTube tunnel
+KCP data header occupies 24 bytes.

-To avoid traffic fragmentation and ensure that each packet transmitted matches the MTU value exactly, the following calculation can be used:
+KCPTube's own data header occupies 5 bytes.

-VPN MTU = KCPTube MTU - KCP Header - KCPTube Header - 2 bytes (tail)
+If the `mux_tunnels` option is enabled, an additional 4 bytes will be used.

-If encryption options are enabled:
+If FEC (Forward Error Correction) is enabled, an additional 9 bytes will be used.

-> VPN MTU = 1440 - 24 - 5 - 2 = 1409
+Encryption Option:

-If encryption options are disabled:
+- If encryption is enabled, an additional 48 bytes will be used.

-> VPN MTU = 1440 - 24 - 9 - 2 = 1405
+- If encryption is not enabled, only an additional 2 bytes will be used (for checksum).